-TIP: The nearby Varenna is one of the nicest little towns of Lake Como and it’s just a 20 min by boat from Bellagio.
-Regular passenger ferry runs every 20-30min and costs less than 5 EUR one way.
-So if you are looking for a nice day trip from Bellagio, consider Varenna, and you can also easily add Menaggio and Cadenabbia to your itinerary.
+TIP: The nearby town of Varenna is one of the nicest little towns of Lake Como and it’s just a 20 min by boat from Bellagio.
+A regular passenger ferry runs every 20-30 minutes and costs about 5 EUR one way.
+So if you are looking for a nice day trip from Bellagio, consider Varenna.
+You can also add Menaggio and Cadenabbia-Tremezzo areas to your itinerary.

-If you want to visit the town of Como from Bellagio, it will probably take you a good part of the day – the boat ride alone is about 2hrs one way (it’s faster by car).
+If you want to visit the town of Como from Bellagio, it will probably take you a good part of the day – depending on the season, the boat ride alone is about 1-2 hrs one way.

 The views on top of the mountain are spectacular, but the scenery is not the only reason to come here.
 Ghisallo Pass is literally a place of pilgrimage for cyclists and supporters from all over the world.

 TIP: Stop at the panoramic viewpoint in Civenna (see map).
-It can be found at Parco Bellavista, close to the church, Chiesa di San Rocoo.
+It can be found at Parco Bellavista, close to the church, Chiesa di San Rocco.

 One of the local specialties of Lake Como is risotto with fried perch and Bellagio is a great place to try it.
 Leave the tourist-oriented restaurants by the waterfront and look for a really nice local restaurant, a bit off the beaten path.

-I can really recommend family-run Ristorante Bilacus that serves delicious risotto as well as a variety of other local dishes.
+I can really recommend the family-run Ristorante Bilacus which serves delicious risotto as well as a variety of other local dishes.
 In warmer months you can have lunch on their secluded outdoor terrace full of beautiful flowers.

-Bellagio has plenty of choice when it comes to accommodation and despite its fame, you can find a place to stay for any budget.
+Bellagio has plenty of choices when it comes to accommodation and despite its fame, you can find a place to stay for any budget.

 However, if you want to experience what a vacation on Italian Lakes is truly about, you may want to splurge just a little.
 No matter where you decide to stay, get a room with a view of the lake and you’ll never want to leave!